Enhanced Services – North Essex

 Glaucoma Repeat Readings Service (GRR)

-The aim of a glaucoma referral refinement pathway is to reduce unnecessary referrals to the hospital eye service, reducing patient anxiety and increasing capacity within the overburdened hospital glaucoma clinics.
-This will provide a more cost effective service with a greater number of patients managed within the primary care setting.
-The referral refinement pathway would allow accredited optometrists to repeat diagnostic tests to confirm the risk of disease and thus improve the accuracy of referrals and deflect unnecessary referrals.
+The aim of any Glaucoma Referral refinement pathway is to reduce false positive referrals to the hospital eye service, reducing patient anxiety and increasing capacity within the overburdened hospital glaucoma clinics.
+This should provide a more cost-effective service with a greater number of patients managed within the primary care setting.

 Post Operative Cataract Service (POCS)